rook/rook/Documentation/quickstart.md

 # Quickstart Guide

 Welcome to Rook!
 We hope you have a great experience installing the Rook storage platform to enable highly available, durable storage in your cluster.
-If you have any questions along the way, please don't hesitate to ask us in our [Slack channel](https://Rook-io.slack.com).
+If you have any questions along the way, please don't hesitate to ask us in our [Slack channel](https://rook-io.slack.com).
+Sign up for our Slack [here](https://rook-slackin.herokuapp.com/).

 This guide will walk you through the basic setup of a Rook cluster.
 This will enable you to consume block, object, and file storage from other pods running in your cluster.